Fiction Editing Service How to Write

 Professional memoir editing services can both help you grow as a writer and help you shape your words into a stronger memoir or family history.
 I always keep in mind that the story is yours and your unique voice is special to the project.
 Interested?
 Click here to see more about my services.

-Memoirs, Histories and Articles Written by My Clients
+Published by My Clients

 With Notes from the Editor:

-The Horse That Wouldn't Trot Rose Miller enjoyed a career raising and showing a special breed of horse--the Tennessee Walking Horse.
+Rose Miller enjoyed a career raising and showing a special breed of horse--the Tennessee Walking Horse.
 Along the way she learned the sweet success of loving and showing these horses and the ugly truths about some aspects of that field.
 She has written a book that exposes the cruel practice of soring as well as delivers a heart-warming story of the love between a woman and her horses.

 EDITOR'S NOTE: